Ready to dive into place value strategies with first and second graders? Try these top tips to explore place value in your classroom.

 Having a concrete understanding of number sense and place value sets students up for success.
 Soon they will begin to explore more abstract and complex concepts, but a strong understanding of place value will make math a breeze.
 Base ten blocks truly are the building blocks of place value!
 Use place value mats and base ten blocks for hands-on exploration.
 Or give this digital center a try as students explore more with base 10 blocks!

 #5 – Use Resources for Teaching Place Value

 A great place to start with place value instruction is our Lucky to Learn Math curriculum: Building a Place Value Community.
 Students will follow along with expertly designed lessons that feature whole class, collaborative, and independent activities.
 Download the first place value unit here!

 Go to this post for some awesome Lucky Little Learners place value resources (plus some freebies!)

-If you are looking for research-based, engaging, and effective place value resources, check out this free place value activity.
-This pack is great for small group intervention, centers, or whole group instruction.
+If you are looking for research-based, engaging, and effective place value resources, check out our place value activities.
+With over 200 options, you’re sure to find something for small group intervention, centers, and whole group instruction.

 Here are a few more fantastic place value resources to try: